Skip to main content

 Debugging tips

-Log all state changes
+Log the terminal state

 print("[Primer] Terminal state: \(state)")